AdobeDocs/experience-manager-64.fr-FR/help/sites-authoring/default-components-foundation.md

 Some are immediately available through component browser, various others are also available by using [design mode](/help/sites-authoring/default-components-designmode.md) (if the page is based on a static template) or by [editing the template](/help/sites-authoring/templates.md) (if the page is based on an editable template).

-L&#39;utilisation des composantes de base est soutenue, mais elles ont été remplacées par des composantes de base qui offrent plus d&#39;extensibilité et de flexibilité.
+L&#39;utilisation des composantes de base est soutenue, mais elles ont été remplacées par des composantes de base qui ont offre plus d&#39;extensibilité et de flexibilité.

 >[!NOTE]
 >